Why Women Retire With Less Money Than Men

 Investment, Debt, and Asset Substitution

-This pattern reinforces the importance of financial buffers, analyzed in “Emergency Funds: Why Women Need a Bigger Safety Net to Build Long-Term Wealth” (Art. #06), by showing that the absence of reserves increases reliance on credit and limits space for consistent investing.
+This reinforces the importance of financial buffers, explored in Emergency Funds: Why Women Need a Bigger Safety Net to Build Long-Term Wealth.
+Without reserves, women are more likely to rely on credit and less able to invest consistently.

 The Invisible Character of Wealth Inequality